Brewers hit 3 HRs, get strong outing from Lauer to down Mets

 Lauer (7-5) settled down after a shaky first inning that required 39 pitches.
 He retired 18 of 19 batters during one stretch and held the Mets hitless after the first until Jeff McNeil’s infield single in the seventh.

+"I think that’s the most pitches I’ve thrown in the first inning ever, maybe," Lauer said.
+"That was a little bit of a gut-check and kind of a reset after that first inning."

-Lauer gave up one run and three hits in 6 2/3 innings.
-He walked two and struck out nine, matching a career high, in a 114-pitch outing that came with the Brewers dealing with a depleted bullpen.
+The left-hander gave up one run and three hits in 6 2/3 innings.
+He walked two and struck out nine, matching a career high, in a 114-pitch outing that saved a depleted Brewers bullpen.

+"He was outstanding," Brewers manager Craig Counsell said.
+"In the second through seventh, it was as good as you're going to see anybody pitch.
+He was in command of everything.
+His cutter was really good.
+He continued to be a big key for us on a night when we needed length from our starter.
+It was just a huge effort."

 Brent Suter and Josh Hader closed it out.